SoftUni-Internal/interactive-content/EN/04-Hibernate-Code-First/03-Table-Per-Class.md

 - **Advantages:**

-  * Since we have individual table per entity, we can define specific constraints at the database layer
+  * Since we have an individual table per entity, we can define specific constraints at the database layer

   * No **NULL** values